Proven-Paradox/shaper-system/Modules/Summoning.md

 When your Ally uses [Empowered Soothe](#empowered-soothe), you may either reduce the duration of one [Status Ailment](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#status-ailments) by 2 rounds or increase one of the target's [Buff Tracks](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#buff-tracks) by 1, to a minimum of 0.

 ### Efficient Healer
 When your Ally uses [Soothe](#soothe), it heals an additional 1 HP.
-WHen using [Empowered Soothe](#empowered-soothe), it heals an additional 2 HP.
+When using [Empowered Soothe](#empowered-soothe), it heals an additional 2 HP.
 This does not increase the HP drained from the Ally; they still lose HP equal to their Efficacy or twice their Efficacy respectively.

 ### Potent Healer
 When your Ally uses [Soothe](#soothe) or [Empowered Soothe](#empowered-soothe), you may choose to double the amount of HP it loses to increase the amount of healing it provides by 50%.